-Deadline: April 8th, 2013
+Deadline: April 1st, 2015

-Students will submit a full application electronically no later than April 8st, 2013.
+Students will submit a full application electronically no later than April 1st, 2015.
 The application will consist of the following items:

-- A one-page, itemized budget
+- Proposed itinerary and itemized budget

-- CLAS will convene a committee of faculty with expertise in Latin American and Caribbean Studies from across Schools and Colleges at UM.
+- CLAS will convene an interdisciplinary committee of faculty with expertise in Latin American, Caribbean, and Latino/a Studies from across UM.
 The committee will select the awardees and determine any adjustments or changes to the proposed budget.
-CLAS will notify applicants of the committee's decision in early May or before.

-- Before departure, awardees will be required to attend an orientation meeting to review the program requirements, UM policies and program rules for spending research funds, and guidelines for reimbursement.
+- CLAS will notify applicants of the committee's decision in mid-April.
+Before departure, awardees will be required to attend an orientation meeting to review the program requirements, UM policies and program rules for spending research funds, and guidelines for reimbursement.

 Upon their return, awardees will be expected to submit an abstract for participation in the Annual South Florida Latin American and Caribbean Studies Graduate Student Conference.
 In addition to presenting their findings at this conference, students will present their research results to students and faculty members at a session organized by CLAS during the academic year following their fieldwork.
 Awardees will be requested to submit to CLAS any papers or other materials developed as a result of the award.
 These materials or a portion of them may be featured on the CLAS website.

 GUIDELINES FOR DISBURSEMENT

 Grant recipients will be reimbursed through UM's standard Electronic Business Expense Reimbursement Form (eBERF) upon their return from the field.
 Students will be responsible for completing all the necessary paperwork.
 CLAS staff will assist them in filing the eBERF if necessary.
 Original receipts will be required.